Berkeley Divinity School at Yale: Yale years: 1971–present

 In 1971, as the Episcopal Church sought to reduce the number of seminaries, The Very Rev. Michael Allen was appointed dean to seek a solution to Berkeley's financial challenges.
 A new agreement between Yale and Berkeley resulted in a closer affiliation, rather than amalgamation with another Episcopalian institution; since then all students of Berkeley Divinity School have also been students of Yale Divinity School and take a Yale degree.
 As a consequence of this merger, Berkeley sold its campus on Sachem Street to Yale and purchased a converted Edwardian mansion on St. Ronan Street to house the Deanery, chapel, offices, classrooms, and a few student apartments.
 Its former campus was demolished between 2009 and 2012 to make room for two new residential colleges including Pauli Murray College, named for the Episcopal priest and activist.

 Allen was succeeded by the brief tenure of The Very Rev. Charles Halsey Clark (1977–1982), and then The Very Rev. James E. Annand (1982–1991), after whom the "Annand Program for Spiritual Formation" is named.
-After the seven-year tenure of The Very Rev. Philip W. Turner III, Berkeley elected the Rev. R. William Franklin to the deanship.
+After the seven-year tenure of The Very Rev. Philip W. Turner III, Berkeley elected R. William Franklin to the deanship, to date the only lay person to be dean of the seminary (he would later be ordained).
 Franklin was the subject of some controversy in 2001 when he was alleged to have misappropriated some $10,000 in charitable funds.
 Franklin resigned, and a formal audit verified personal expenditures “not consistent with the dean’s employment agreement.”
 The incident resulted in some tension between Berkeley and Yale University, which apparently rescinded permission to build a new chapel on the main Divinity School campus.
 It also resulted in a subsequent lawsuit, lodged against the seminary by its former finance director.

 Over the course of his decade-long tenure, The Very Rev. Joseph H. Britton substantially stabilized relationships with Yale Divinity School and the university, and undertook a series of new initiatives including urban ministries and international exchanges.
 Britton was succeeded by The Very Rev. Andrew McGowan in 2014.